boredazfcuk/docker-openvpnpia/README.md

 # docker-openvpnpia
 Beta - An Alpine Linux Docker container for Private Internet Access's OpenVPN client

-This container is the base container for a stack I am currently working on.
+This container is currently work in progress and will become the base container for a stack I am currently working on.
 There will be five other applications which share this container's network stack.

 ## MANDATORY VARIABLES